Ahmedhassan1944/AhmedHassan1944/README.md

 ### About Me

-As an ERP Specialist working in project management department at EDECS, I help bridge the gap between field teams and digital systems using Microsoft Dynamics 365.
+As an ERP Specialist working in projects management department at EDECS, I help bridge the gap between field teams and digital systems using Microsoft Dynamics 365.
 With hands-on experience creating service and purchase[...]

 ---
 ### 🛠️ Languages & Tools: